grem848/Database-Soft2020/Week 16/README.md

 ### c) Provide top 10 recorded out of the sorted result. (hint: use sort on the result returned by MapReduce)

-Again I don't see why I should use mapreduce when aggregate is so much easier
+Again we don't see why we should use mapreduce when aggregate is so much easier

 ```js
 db.tweets.aggregate([